nobl9/terraform-n9-export-aws/README.md

 }
 ```

-Parameters need to be passed as described in the below step by step instructions.
+Parameters must be passed as described in the following step-by-step instructions.

 ### Export from N9 to S3

-Obtain AWS external ID for your organization in Nobl9 App UI or with command line tool - `sloctl`.
+1. Obtain the AWS external ID for your organization in Nobl9 App UI or with the `sloctl` command-line tool.

-Execute
+2. Run the following command:

 ```bash
 sloctl get dataexport --aws-external-id